-2.-Probation Officers. a.-Standards Set For Work
+2.-PROBATION OFFICERS. a.-Standards Set For Work.

-The probationary staff of the juvenile court under the Oregon law is primarily charged with the supervision, development and improvement of delinquent and dependent children. fundamental principles underlying the best standards for this line of probationary work have been outlined as follows:
+The probationary staff of the juvenile court under the Oregon law is primarily charged with the supervision, development and improvement of delinquent and dependent children.
+The fundamental principles underlying the best standards for this line of probationary work have been outlined as follows:

-1. That the court dealing with children should be clothed with broad jurisdiction, embracing all classes of cases in which a child is in need of the protection of the State;

-That the court shall have a scientific understanding of each child;

-That treatment should be adapted to individual
+- 1. That the court dealing with children should be That the court dealing with children should be clothed with broad jurisdiction, embracing all classes of cases in which a child is in need of the protection of the State; That the court shall have a scientific understanding of each child; That treatment should be adapted to individual mode read.

-2. Inat treatment should be adapted to individual needs; and 4.
+- 2. that treatment should be adapted to individual needs; and 4.
 That there should be a presumption in favor of keeping the child in his own home and his own community, except when adequate investigation shows this not to be in the best interest of the child."

-Tuvenile Court Standards, Children's Bureau, Washington, D. C.
+Iuvenile Court Standards, Children's Bureau, Washington, D. C.